liuzheng1990/ESP8266_Arduino-uint16fs/README.md

 4. **To write data to a file**, combine Steps 2 and 3.
 It's left as an exercise.

+## License

+This repo is under the free and easy MIT License.
+For more details, please click the "MIT" icon to view the license file.

 ## Contributors

 Original Author: Thales, Liu Zheng, Nov.
 18th, 2018